 A varied, diverse diet is the key to health, happiness, and not getting bored out of your mind with the daily menu.
 We love using Jack & Annie’s jackfruit meatballs but here are some alternative proteins that will also work great:

-A: The best choices will always be what’s fresh!
-Bell peppers are always available and conveniently packaged in a rainbow of colors together, which makes it out go-to pick.
+The best choices will always be what’s fresh!
+Bell peppers are always available and conveniently packaged in a rainbow of colors together, which makes it our go-to pick.
 Feel free to mix and match, with an eye towards seasonal produce for the most satisfying combinations.
 Ideas include:

 Thank you again to our recipe sponsor, Jack & Annies!
 You can find their delicious jackfruit meats in grocery stores and online.
-This article contains affiliate links when available and shopping through these links supports World of Vegan.
 Thank you for stopping by, and enjoy the recipe!